nubenetes/awesome-kubernetes/docs/devops.md

 * [sqlshack.com: 6 Reasons why you can’t have DevOps without Test Automation 🌟](https://www.sqlshack.com/6-reasons-why-you-cant-have-devops-without-test-automation/)
 * [forbes.com: Who Should Own The Job Of Observability In DevOps?](https://www.forbes.com/sites/forbestechcouncil/2021/09/03/who-should-own-the-job-of-observability-in-devops/)
 * [dev.to: DevOps Is Not Automation](https://dev.to/run-x/devops-is-not-automation-2amo)
+* [intellipaat.com: What Does a DevOps Engineer Do? 🌟](https://intellipaat.com/blog/what-does-a-devops-engineer-do/) DevOps assimilates development and operations teams to improve the collaboration process. **A DevOps Engineer will work with IT developers to facilitate better coordination among operations, development, and testing functions by automating and streamlining the integration and deployment processes.**

 <center>
 [![OCP 4 Pland and Deploy](images/openshift_day2.png)](https://www.openshift.com/blog/openshift-end-to-end-cluster-customization)